divsvash/sharmii-field/README.md

   separate from the main domain/test tsconfig so RN's type-resolution needs never affect the load-bearing verification path) and reviewed, but not executed.
 It has no automated tests.
-- **`recoverInFlightItems()` cannot distinguish a genuinely-dead process from a concurrently-running live worker.** It unconditionally moves every `IN_FLIGHT` row to `FAILED_RETRYABLE` whenever called (including at the start of every `SyncEngine.runOnce()`).
-Proven directly in `SyncEngine.fullstack.integration.test.ts`: if a second `SyncEngine` instance calls `runOnce()` while a first worker is still legitimately mid-dispatch on some item, the second worker's own recovery step will reclaim and re-dispatch that item.
-The atomic `tryClaim` guarantee itself is not violated (only one caller can hold `IN_FLIGHT` at a time) — but recovery has no lease, heartbeat, or owner-identity concept, so it cannot tell "abandoned" from "busy".
-Not addressed in this sprint; would need a lease/expiry mechanism, deliberately out of scope per the "no scheduler service" constraint.
+- **`recoverInFlightItems()`'s staleness threshold is a heuristic, not a lease.** It correctly distinguishes "abandoned" from "claimed a moment ago" using elapsed wall-clock time, but there is still no lease, heartbeat, or owner-identity concept — a genuinely-hung request that somehow outlives both `HttpSyncTransport`'s own 30s timeout and the 60s recovery threshold (e.g. a transport bug that fails to honor its `AbortController`) would eventually be reclaimed and re-dispatched by a later call, same as before this fix.
+The threshold shrinks the race window from "always" to "an unrealistic double-failure," it doesn't eliminate the underlying assumption that a claim which outlives the threshold is dead.
+A real lease/expiry/heartbeat mechanism would close this fully; deliberately out of scope per the "no scheduler service" constraint.
+Proven (both the fixed common case and the still-open genuinely-stale case) in `SyncEngine.fullstack.integration.test.ts`.
 - **`OutboxRepository.listSyncable()` does not honor the retry-window gating (`nextAttemptAt`)** that `OutboxDispatchSelector` added in Phase
   1. `SyncEngine` never calls `listSyncable()` (it uses `listAll()` +